-I am also not alone.
-Psychologist Rachel Kitson published her two- part perspective on Taylor Swift in 2013.
+In 2013, Psychologist Rachel Kitson published her two- part perspective on Taylor Swift.

 “Her drive and focus, coupled with an always present unselfconscious social and physical awkwardness, in addition to the subject matter and style of her lyrics and songwriting process also has given rise to a hypothesis between myself and colleague, Dr. Kelley Bolton: Taylor Swift seems a little Aspie!”

 As a learning specialist who works with neurodiverse teenagers, I see the case!

 Asperger’s formerly referred to the “high- functioning” end of autism spectrum disorders.
 It no longer serves as a clinical diagnosis, but some “Aspies” still identify positively with the label.
 AutismSpeaks.org says Asperger’s typically involves difficulty with social interactions, a desire for sameness, remarkable focus and persistence, an aptitude for recognizing patterns, and high attention to detail.
 Aspies can struggle with nonverbal communication, anxiety, social interactions, and conversation.

 Taylor Swift has remarkable focus and persistence when it comes to songwriting and business affairs.
 She has spoken several times about her meticulous attention to detail when designing albums and tours.
 She demonstrates an aptitude for recognizing patterns in her talent for songwriting, a process completely made up of patterns.

 Taylor has also admitted to struggling with social interactions.
 She says she struggled with making friends in school and went through periods of life without friendship.
 Furthermore, her “squad” of girlfriends fell apart quickly.
 Unstable relationships can stem from misunderstanding social interactions.